Looking for the best beaches in Nashville? There are incredible beaches in the city where you can have a great beach day!

 3. Laguardo: A Great Beach in Nashville for Swimming

 This next beach is another one at Old Hickory Lake.
-Laguardo is also a great place for swimming while you are in the city of Nashville.
+Laguardo is a place where swimming is possible while you are in the city of Nashville.
+But it's important to always get current information about whether it's safe for swimming at the moment you're visiting.

 There is a lovely sandy beach that is great for a day at the beach!